albertlauncher/documentation/src/gettingstarted/extension/cplusplus.md

 ## CMake

 Having a standardized plugin project structure the `albert_plugin` macro takes care of most of the CMake boilerplate code.
-Read the documentation header of the [CMake module](https://raw.githubusercontent.com/albertlauncher/albert/main/cmake/albert-macros.cmake) before you proceed.
+Read its documentation in the header of the [CMake module](https://raw.githubusercontent.com/albertlauncher/albert/main/cmake/albert-macros.cmake) before you proceed.
-Its just a few lines.
-Do not skip this!
 This is the standard plugin directory structure of a plugin:

 ```